Katie201677/JavaScript-Calculator/README.md

 # JavaScript Calculator

-Simply calculator built using HTML, SCSS and plain JavaScript.
-The design is fully responsive.
+Simply calculator built using HTML, SCSS and plain JavaScript with fully responsive.

+* Takes two inputs, up to eight characters.
+* Use either buttons or keyboard inputs.